Get exclusive member benefits & effect social change. Join Today

 Plantar warts grow on the soles of the feet.
 Unlike other warts, plantar warts grow into your skin, not out of it.
 You can tell if you have a plantar wart if you notice what appears to be a small hole in the bottom of your foot that is surrounded by hardened skin.
 Plantar warts can make walking uncomfortable.

 Flat warts usually grow on the face, thighs, or arms.
 They are small and not immediately noticeable.
-Flat warts have a flat top, as if they have been scraped.
+Flat warts have a flat top, as if they’ve been scraped.
 They can be pink, brownish, or slightly yellow.